Pikrass/timescripts/README.md

 This comic have gathered a whole community - no, a whole culture ! - talking in the [One True Thread](http://forums.xkcd.com/viewtopic.php?f=7&t=101043).

-You can find more on the Thrad itself, or in the dedicated [wiki](http://xkcd-time.wikia.com/wiki/XKCD_Time_Wiki).
+You can find more on the Thread itself, or in the dedicated [wiki](http://xkcd-time.wikia.com/wiki/XKCD_Time_Wiki).